kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_water.md

 When hiking, conserving energy while maintaining hydration is vital.
 Here are some general rules:

-- **Choose running water**: If you have the option, always opt for running water over stagnant water.
-However, ensure that any water you drink is appropriately treated.
+- Choose running water.
-- **Assume surface water is contaminated**: Most surface water may contain contaminants.
-Always purify it before drinking.
+- Assume surface water is contaminated, always purify it.
-- **Avoid the following**:
+- Avoid the following:
-  - **Snow (without melting)**: It lowers your core body temperature.
-Melt snow before drinking.
+  - Snow (without melting).
-  - **Urine or alcohol**: Both can lead to further dehydration.
+  - Urine or alcohol.
-  - **Saltwater**: Drinking saltwater leads to dehydration and kidney damage.
+  - Saltwater.
-  - **Stagnant water**: Often contaminated with harmful substances.
+  - Stagnant water

 ### Daily water needs

-At a moderate temperature of 68°F, a hiker generally needs 2 to 3 quarts of water daily to stay hydrated.
+At 70°F (20°C), a hiker needs around 2 to 3 quarts/liters of water per day.
 This amount increases with physical activity and exposure to higher temperatures.
-Under extreme conditions, such as intense heat or illness, water loss can be significant, necessitating even more intake.

 ### Dehydration